 - Now close your right nostril to exhale from your left nostril

-- Again close left nostril to inhale with right nostril and the close right nostril to exhale from the left nostril
+- Again close the left nostril to inhale with the right nostril and close the right nostril to exhale from the left nostril

 - Repeat this process for 10 to 15 minutes

 The ratio of breathing should be 1:4:2; it means if you inhale for 1 second then hold the breath for 4 seconds and then exhale for 2 seconds.